 [Section 417 amended by No. 72 of 1961 s.
 24; No. 14 of 1996 s.
 4; No. 55 of 2004 s.
 680.]

-418. In default of compliance with notice, justices may order removal
+418. In default of compliance with notice, Magistrates Court may order removal

 On the application of the local government that the requisition in a notice served under section 417 has not been carried out and that the requisition in the notice is not the subject of an application for review under section 417(3), and on proof of the service of the notice and requisition, the Magistrates Court may make an order authorising and directing the local government to cause the building or the portion of it specified by the order to be removed immediately, and the local government shall immediately carry out the direction, and an order so made is not subject to appeal.